kj800x/localproxy/README.md

   static: true
   route: string // the route to mount the filesystem server at.
 This should NOT end with a trailing slash.
   staticDir: string // the directory on the filesystem to mount.
 Must end with a trailing slash.
+  indexFallback: boolean // Whether to serve the root index.html for requests with missing assets.
+Useful for client side routing.
   priority: number // The priority of this route if multiple routes have the same `route` }